inseven/incontext/README.md

 - Test resolving relative paths '.'
 - Support building to a custom build destination; this will make it much easier to use for GitHub Pages based deployments

-### Improvements

-- Consider special files in directories for nested behaviours

 ## License

 InContext is licensed under the MIT License (see [LICENSE](https://github.com/inseven/thoughts/blob/main/LICENSE)).
 It depends on the following separately licensed third-party libraries and components: